-Validate client certs: Require server to reject any connection that is not authorized by a CA in the CA certificate path, or by another trusted CA (e.g., the system's CA).
+Validate client certs: Reject certificates that are not authorized by a CA in the CA certificate path, or by another trusted CA (e.g., the system's CA).
 Defaults to No.

 Server name (SNI): Server name for the SNI (Server Name Indication) TLS extension.
 This must be a host name, not an IP address.